alejandra-badia/ecommerce-marketing-bi-engine/README.md

 This raises an important question for the next stage of analysis: which campaigns generated incremental revenue and new customers, and which may have captured demand that would have occurred without the additional spend?

+### Baseline Seasonality & Stability Audit

+When comparing a second-half baseline (July–December 2025) against a first-half scaling period (January–June 2026), a primary analytical concern is whether typical Q4 retail seasonality (Black Friday, Cyber Monday, holiday gifting) artificially inflated baseline performance.

+An audit of the daily and monthly transaction pacing revealed an important pattern:

+* **Absence of a Holiday Surge:** The November–December 2025 data did not show an abnormal holiday demand spike.
+Sales and conversion volumes remained relatively flat and consistent with the earlier months of H2 2025.
+* **Fair Baseline Comparability:** Because the baseline period was not distorted by high-volume seasonal peaks, the comparison between Baseline (H2 2025) and Scaling (H1 2026) is structurally sound.
+The baseline reflects steady-state, organic run-rate demand rather than an unrepeatable holiday anomaly.
+* **Q1 Pacing Context:** Similarly, while January and February 2026 did not show an exaggerated post-holiday hangover drop, ad spend was ramped up substantially from day one.
+The immediate drop in MER and ROAS in early 2026 is observed to have been driven by the sudden surge in paid media investment rather than seasonal baseline distortion.

+**Analytical Implication:** The deterioration in marketing efficiency (MER dropping from 4.62x to 1.62x) cannot be explained away as an artifact of holiday seasonality in the baseline.
+It represents a genuine decline in capital efficiency under aggressive media scaling.

 ### Channel-Level Performance

 | Channel    | Baseline ATC Rate | Scaling ATC Rate | Baseline ROAS | Scaling ROAS |